 - Location plan of the groundworks in relation to the proposed development.
-At least two corners of the site will be given 10 figure grid references. - Section/s drawings showing depth of deposits from present ground level with Ordnance Datum, vertical and horizontal scale. - Archaeological methodology and detailed results including a suitable conclusion and discussion and results referring to Regional Research Frameworks (Medlycott 2011). - · All specialist reports or assessments - A concise non-technical summary of the project results.
+At least two corners of the site will be given 10 figure grid references. - Section/s drawings showing depth of deposits from present ground level with Ordnance Datum, vertical and horizontal scale. - Archaeological methodology and detailed results including a suitable conclusion and discussion and results referring to Regional Research Frameworks (Medlycott 2011 and and the recent review updates on https://researchframeworks.org/eoe/) - All specialist reports or assessments - A concise non-technical summary of the project results.